cybersecma/CyberSecMain/src/posts/web-security/sql-injection-basics.md

 SELECT * FROM users WHERE username = '' OR '1'='1' AND password = 'some_password';
 ```

 Because `'1'='1'` is always true, the `WHERE` clause evaluates to true for *every single user*.
-The database then returns all users, and the attacker is likely logged in as the first user in the table—often an admin.
+The database then returns all users, and the attacker is likely logged in as the first user in the table, often an admin.

 ## How to Defend Your Fortress: Prevention is Key